Liberty's Kitchen: Mission

 Liberty's Kitchen seeks young people who demonstrate positive traits, such as leadership or willingness to change, that could help them progress in the Youth Development Program.
 The objective is to graduate students with a sense of purpose and confidence and the skills and tools to succeed in gainful employment by providing a path to self-sufficiency through food service-based training, leadership, education, and life skills programs.

 Accomplishments

 Liberty's Kitchen has received donations and support from some of the nation's largest foundations – the W.K.
 Kellogg Foundation, Baptist Community Ministries, the Emeril Lagasse Foundation, and the Goldring Foundation.

 New Orleans College Prep

 In August 2010, Liberty's Kitchen initiated the Healthy School Lunch Program providing freshly prepared nutritious meals to New Orleans' public schoolchildren on a daily basis.
 Liberty's Kitchen won the bid and contract for Food Service Management at New Orleans College Prep Charter School to serve over 600 students breakfast, lunch and snack daily.

+Chef Syrena Johnson graduated from Liberty's Kitchen's program in 2010 and went on to win Food Network's show Chopped.